 Posted on May 13, 2022

-I voted against the proposed budget adjustments for the fiscal year ending in 2023 which were released around 4:30 a.m.
+Budget adjustments for the fiscal year ending in 2023 were released around 4:30 a.m.
 Monday, May 2nd and taken up later that day in the House of Representatives.
-The budget passed the General Assembly with a near party line vote.
+The budget passed the House along party lines, and near party lines in the Senate.

-Republicans offered an amendment which would have provided more substantial broad-based relief.
-The proposal included reducing the income tax from 5% to 4% for middle- and low-income filers, sales tax reduction to 5.99%, extending the gas tax holiday and adding diesel, preventing the highway use tax, restoring the property tax credit, and replenishing the unemployment insurance trust fund among other changes.
+Republicans offered an amendment during the budget debate which would have provided more substantial broad-based relief to our residents.
+The proposal included reducing the income tax from 5% to 4% for middle- and low-income filers, sales tax reduction to 5.99%, extending the gas tax holiday and adding diesel, repealing the new highway use tax that goes into effect in January 2023, restoring the property tax credit, and replenishing the unemployment insurance trust fund among other changes.
 Ultimately the amendment failed on a party line vote.